Flag Fen: Archaeological investigation

 The site was discovered in 1982 when a team led by Francis Pryor carried out a survey of dykes in the area funded by English Heritage.
 In 1992 Pryor told National Geographic that he "stumbled – literally – upon' Flag Fen 'when he tripped on a piece of wood lying in the bottom of a drainage ditch."
 Excavation commenced in the Summer of 1984 and by 1990 had revealed vertical and horizontal timbers, animal bones, a bronze dagger and other metal items and fragments, flint implements and 400 potsherds.
-Further finds included items imported from continental Europe and the oldest surviving wooden wheel found in England.
+Further finds included items imported from continental Europe and the oldest surviving wooden wheel found in England, dating from 1300 BC.

 In 2012 DigVentures ran the world's first crowdfunded excavation, raising £30,000 to enable a three-week excavation at Flag Fen.
 The site had experienced a 50% decline in visitors since the large-scale English Heritage-funded excavations had finished in 1995.
 The project's remit was to help revitalise the heritage attraction whilst providing detailed scientific information on the preservation of the waterlogged timbers.
 The project involved around 250 members of the public from 11 countries, supported by a specialist team including partners from the British Museum, Durham University, Birmingham University, York Archaeological Trust, University College London and English Heritage to assist in the scientific investigations.
 130 members of public received hands-on training in archaeological techniques on site and visitor numbers increased by 29% from the previous year.
 Francis Pryor was supportive of the initiative and wrote afterwards: "happily, it was an experiment that worked: the participants had a good time, and the archaeology was professionally excavated, to a very high standard."